Chart Color Schemes

 Currumbin Valley shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Currumbin Valley is notably high, with 32.8% of residents aged 15 and above holding university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
-Bachelor degrees are most common at 21.9%, followed by postgraduate qualifications at 7.4% and graduate diplomas at 3.5%.
-Vocational credentials are also prevalent, with 38.1% of residents aged 15 and above holding such qualifications - advanced diplomas at 13.2% and certificates at 24.9%.
-Educational participation is high, with 30.3% of residents currently enrolled in formal education, including 11.2% in primary, 8.7% in secondary, and 4.7% in tertiary education.
+Educational attainment in Currumbin Valley is notably high, with 32.8% of residents aged 15+ holding university qualifications compared to 20.6% in Rest of Qld and 25.4% in the SA4 region.
+Bachelor degrees are the most common at 21.9%, followed by postgraduate qualifications (7.4%) and graduate diplomas (3.5%).
+Vocational credentials are also prevalent, with 38.1% of residents aged 15+ holding such qualifications – advanced diplomas accounting for 13.2% and certificates for 24.9%.
+Educational participation is high, with 30.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education